Historical Markers in

 Today, Milam County remains an agricultural hub, known for its production of cotton, corn, and livestock.
 It is also home to scenic landscapes, historical landmarks, and a vibrant community that values its history and heritage.
 The county continues to evolve, embracing new opportunities while preserving its cultural roots.

-This timeline provides a concise overview of the key events in the history of Milam County, Texas.
+This timeline provides a condensed summary of the historical journey of Milam County, Texas.

 • 1824 - Milam County is part of the Mexican state of Coahuila y Tejas